preames/public-notes/llvm-riscv-status.rst

 Scalable + Scalar Epilogue
 ++++++++++++++++++++++++++

 ARM SVE has pioneered support in the loop vectorizer for runtime vector lengths in the main loop, while using a scalar epilogue loop to handle the last couple of iterations.
-I have now spent several weeks working through issues found when compiling larger and larger sets of code.
-The main change required was to gracefully handle invalid costs in optimizations.

-I have a change up (`D129013 <https://reviews.llvm.org/D129013>`_) which will enable this by default, and expect it to land in the next couple of weeks.
+As of 2022-07-27, scalable vectorization (with a scalar epilogue) is enabled by default in upstream LLVM.
+This may go through a few revert cycles before it sticks, so checking the status of the review thread (`D129013 <https://reviews.llvm.org/D129013>`_) is advised.

 My expectation is that the result of this change will be that the vectorizer sometimes kicks in when the `+v` extension is enabled, and that when it does, it generates reasonable vector code which matches or outperforms the scalar equivalent.
 There is still quite a bit of work to be done in increasing the robustness of vectorization, and refining cost models so that we vectorize as often as we can.